HomeMy WebLinkAbout1978-01-07 Billionaire Delighted in Outrageous Events (Palm Beach Post)Billionaire Delighted

 colorful billionaire.

-Ace. q78�89�
+Ace. t97)h97

-sisi was a better friend to
+`I don't think Francis of Assisi was a better friend to

-labeled MacArthur ur as the
+prior to his broadcast.
+He once labeled MacArthur as the

-for the Harvey's going on a
+man who has `buttered the toast for the Harvey's going on a

 Disney died not long after — and